neilcam4/TDD-RomanNumerals/README.md

 `Aim:`

-To pracice a concise RED/GREEN/REFACTOR TDD technique to write a function that converts Roman Numerals to Normal Numbers:
+To practise a concise RED/GREEN/REFACTOR TDD technique to write a function that converts Roman Numerals to Normal Numbers:

-**Inputs | Outputs
+Inputs | Outputs
 -------- | ---------
 I | 1
 X | 10